 Like Father, Like Daughter

-University of Mount Olive is a private institution rooted in the liberal arts tradition with defining Christian values.
-The College, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park, Washington and Jacksonville.
-For more information, visit www.moc.edu.
+The University of Mount Olive is a private institution rooted in the liberal arts tradition with defining Christian values.
+The University, sponsored by the Convention of Original Free Will Baptists, has education service centers in Mount Olive, New Bern, Wilmington, Seymour Johnson Air Force Base, Research Triangle Park, Washington, Jacksonville, and online.
+For more information, visit www.umo.edu.

 UMO incoming freshman Kayla Frazier and her dad, Marvin, pause for a photo on move-in day in front during of the UMO athletic logo.
 Marvin attended Mount Olive College back in the late 1980s.

 UMO incoming freshman Kayla Frazier is pictured holding a photo of her dad, Marvin, when he was a student at Mount Olive College back in the late 1980s.
 Marvin holds a photo of himself; his wife, Beth; his daughter, Kayla; and Former Mount Olive College President the late Dr. Burkette Raper.
 The photo was taken many years earlier when the family visited the College.

 UMO incoming freshman, Kayla Frazier, and her uncle, Jeffery Harrison, smile for the camera on freshmen move-in day.
 Harrison was a member of Mount Olive College’s first four-year graduating class.